devnoja/devnoja/README.md

 ## Hello World :wave:
 My name is Noel Jackson.
-I'm a web developer from Dar-es-salaam, Tanzania.I build websites that are delightful and informative and I'm proud to say I do it really well.\
+I'm a web developer from Dar-es-salaam, Tanzania.
+I build websites that are delightful and informative and I'm proud to say I do it really well.\
 I’m curious, and I enjoy work that challenges me to learn something new and stretch in a different direction.
 I do my best to level up my skill sets so that I can meet challenges with tools well suited to the job at hand.